What is Pragmatic Dharma?

 Although Daniel Ingram, Kenneth Folk, Ron Crouch, Vince Horn, Abre Fournier (and many other less known teachers) are not the only teachers of Pragmatic Dharma, let’s be honest and admit that - especially without the first two - this movement would not even exist.
 Their influence is huge.

 The fact that traditionalists are against Daniel Ingram’s “sect/lineage” does not mean that there’s any “battle” between tradition and pragmatism/secularism.
-It’s just “pure” against “distorted” tradition - a disagreement between religious people with different points of view.
+It’s just “pure” against “distorted” tradition - a disagreement between dogmatic people with different points of view.

 What about Pragmatic Dharma and attainment claims?